Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Experiments

-At testing time, unlike some previous works, we do not use any post-processing techniques like $k$-reciprocal re-ranking \cite{re_ranking} to refine our results.
-We evaluate our approach using 4 widely used metrics in ReID tasks, \ie image-to-track retrieval mean average precision (tmAP) if tracks are available in the data, image-to-image retrieval mean average precision (imAP), Top-1 and Top-5 accuracy.
-In particular, instead of releasing either tmAP or imAP on VeRi-776 in existing works, we report both of them for comprehensive evaluation.
-We show these metric numbers as percentages and the best are marked in bold.
+\bfsection{Evaluation protocols} Unlike some previous methods, we do not use any post-processing techniques like $k$-reciprocal re-ranking \cite{re_ranking} to refine our results.
+We evaluate our approach by four widely used metrics in ReID literature, \ie{image-to-track retrieval mean Average Precision (tmAP) (if tracks are available in one dataset), image-to-image retrieval mAP (imAP), Top-1, and Top-5 accuracy}.
+Particularly, we report both tmAP and imAP on VeRi-776 for comprehensive evaluation.
+These scores are shown as percentages and the best are marked in bold.
+In Table \ref{veri_table}, \ref{cityflow_table}, and \ref{vehicleid_table}, ES (Y/N) indicates whether Extra Supervision besides ID labels is employed to train a corresponding method.